Nearsightedness: Not Just An Inconvenience

 What is Myopia Management?

-Myopia management is an area of eye care that uses custom treatments to prevent or slow your child's myopia progression.
-Depending upon your child's specific needs, our eye care team in Costa Mesa can help your child maintain clearer vision for longer.
+Myopia management uses various personalized treatments and technologies to prevent or slow your child's myopia progression.
+Depending upon what your child needs, our optometrists in Costa Mesa can help your child minimize their myopia progression and reduce their chances of developing common eye diseases later in life.

 Myopia Management Reviews